 With inspiration and creatively yours,

 In simplest terms, shapes and colours, with the underlying premise of my art being ‘love and joy’.
 That all makes me happy since a child, and when I am creating every painting now.
 Knowing that I am truly happy and love what I am doing, painting, be it a floral or a sunset or other, is important to me.
 I love what I do.
-I love being an artist.
+Sharing that joy, that inspiration, I love being an artist.
 I am an artist-for-life.
 I am inspired by much in life that goes into my work and there is more information throughout my website, under About Barbara, too.

 Absolutely I can answer that!
 I LOVE colour and have so all my life for as long as I can remember.
 In fact, I had a yellow bedroom when I was born – happy sunshiny yellow – so right from my entrance into the world.
 I love that colour, yellow, one of happiness and joy!
 Also, colour is all around us in what we choose – in our environments, our clothes, even in foods we enjoy.
 It really plays a vital role in our life.
 I see colour quite vividly, it moves me, and another big reason why I use colour in such a vibrant manner in my work.
 Painting in all its vibrancy allows me to connect with people on a very personal level, too.
 Because I love colour and have studied it a great deal, that allows me to connect with happy, joyful, interesting people.
 Our personalities click.
 It’s a happy time.
 I am inspired when I see collectors in my Art World collecting my work of a specific colour, not necessarily of a specific genre.
 I can totally relate to them and the choice of colour for similar reasons, meanings, even in differences.
 It is all extremely exciting for me to connect with people on this (colourful) level.
 It truly is a science.
 I was not fan of science per se in school as a young girl, but Colour Theory, the science of that is a whole other ball game and another amazing story that REALLY moved me!